Jesse Lee Kercheval: Spanish Translations & Anthologies

-Kercheval has published translations from Spanish of the Uruguayan poets Circe Maia, Agustín Lucas, Tatiana Oroño and Idea Vilariño.
-She has edited a bilingual anthology titled América invertida: an anthology of emerging Uruguayan poets.
+Kercheval has published translations from Spanish of the Uruguayan poets Circe Maia, Silvia Guerra, Mariella Nigro, Fabián Severo, Luis Bravo, Laura Cesarco Eglin, Javier Etchevarren, Tatiana Oroño and Idea Vilariño.
+She has edited or co-edited the bilingual anthologies América invertida: an anthology of emerging Uruguayan poets, Trusting on the wide air: poems of Uruguay and Flores Raras, a Spanish-only anthology of Uruguayan women poets born between 1845 and 1939.